dblock/code.dblock.org/_posts/2008/2008-12-03-resetting-a-canon-mp460.markdown

 5. Click "Resume" for Four times
 6. Once you click "Power", to confirm the selected action (reset counter absorber).
 To disable the printer "Power" button to click again.

-On the wireless front, I got a Linksys [WPS54G](http://www.linksys.com/servlet/Satellite?c=L_Product_C2&childpagename=US%2FLayout&cid=1114037289494&pagename=Linksys%2FCommon%2FVisitorWrapper).
+On the wireless front, I got a Linksys WPS54G.
 None of the wizards worked, go figure.
 I ended up being able to connect to the printer's HTTP configuration interface, but couldn't configure it on Vista.
-It wasn't too hard to configure manually with [some help](http://forums.linksys.com/linksys/board/message?board.id=Wireless_Print_Servers&thread.id=1476).
+It wasn't too hard to configure manually with some help from the Linksys forums.

 1. Add the appropriate printer from _Control Panel_, _Printers_, _Add Printer_
 2. Select _Local Printer_ and select _Create New Port_, _Standard TCP/IP Port_